aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 ## Step 1: Set the Resource Directory

-Define the path to your resource directory where the DWG drawings are stored.
+Define the path to the folder that contains your DWG files.
+Adjust the string to match your actual directory structure.

 ```java
 String dataDir = "Your Document Directory" + "DWGDrawings/";